 It isn’t really a forum or a place for open discussion.
 Using moderators like Gordon and other true believers, it controls content.
-Only comments that reinforce Abraham-Hicks beliefs are allowed.
-Other topic, like sporting events and music, are banned unless determined to have “Abe-ish” themes.
+They permit only comments reinforcing Abraham-Hicks beliefs.
+Other topics, like sporting events and music?
+Banned unless determined to have “Abe-ish” themes.

 How the Abe Forum Sets Conditions

-Abraham is claimed to be a gathering of about one-hundred “nonphysical entities” who send unified “blocks of thought” to Esther.
-She interprets.
-She also said they took control of her hands at a typewriter to create book manuscripts.
+Abraham is a gathering of about one-hundred “nonphysical entities” who send unified “blocks of thought” to Esther, they claim.
+And she interprets.
+She also says they controlled of her hands at a typewriter to create book manuscripts.

 The teachings are based on the “Law of Attraction,” a concept invented a hundred years ago in the New Thought Movement.